flux-framework/flux-core/doc/man1/flux-config.rst

 BUILTIN VALUES
 ==============

-The following configuration keys may be printed with ``flux config builtin``:
+The following configuration keys may be printed with :program:`flux config builtin`:

 **rc1_path**
    The rc1 script path used by :man1:`flux-broker`, unless overridden by